freenas/freenas-docs/userguide/tasks.rst

 To modify an existing cloud sync, click its entry to access its :guilabel:`Edit`, and :guilabel:`Delete`, and :guilabel:`Run Now` buttons.

+If a cloud sync fails, click the :guilabel:`Status` column.
+This will open the log in a pop-up window so that the error message can be read.

 .. _Cloud Sync Example:

 Cloud Sync Example